shellinvictus/GriffonAD/README.md

 > About the `many` target: it means that you can have multiple targets.
 > It depends of the right you have:
 >
-> - `GenericAll`: on all users and groups with admincount=0 if in the Account
+> - `GenericAll`: on all users and groups with admincount=0 if the user is in the Account
 > Operators group
-> - `AddKeyCredentialLink`: on all users with admincount=0 if in Key Admins group
+> - `AddKeyCredentialLink`: on all users with admincount=0 if the user is in the Key Admins group
 > - `AllowedToDelegate`: means an unconstrained delegation
-> - `SeBackupPrivilege`: can access to DC/C$ (theorically also on all computers, does it requires RDP?)
+> - `SeBackupPrivilege`: can access to DC/C$ (`FIXME` theorically also on all computers, does it requires RDP?)

 > [!NOTE]
 > Supported ACEs here: [supported](/doc/supported.md)